Vazimax/Dataset-Generation/RESEARCH_PAPER_FINAL.md

 ### 1.1 Background and Motivation

 The proliferation of software vulnerabilities continues to pose significant security challenges in modern software development.
 Common Vulnerabilities and Exposures (CVEs) represent standardized identifiers for publicly known security flaws, with thousands of new vulnerabilities reported annually.
 Traditional static analysis tools and modern machine learning-based detectors have been developed to identify these vulnerabilities, yet they remain susceptible to evasion through code obfuscation and transformation techniques.

-The ability to generate diverse variants of known vulnerabilities serves multiple critical purposes:

-1. **Security Research**: Understanding the limitations and blind spots of existing detection systems
-2. **Adversarial Testing**: Evaluating the robustness of ML-based vulnerability detectors
-3. **Defense Development**: Identifying weaknesses in detection systems to improve their resilience
-4. **Dataset Augmentation**: Creating diverse training data for more robust detector training

-However, generating valid, weaponizable variants that preserve the underlying vulnerability while evading detection presents substantial technical challenges.
-The variants must be:
-- **Syntactically correct**: Compile without errors
-- **Semantically equivalent**: Preserve the vulnerability
-- **Diverse**: Employ different obfuscation techniques
-- **Effective**: Successfully evade detection systems
+High-quality vulnerable datasets are therefore pivotal: they shape what detectors learn and how robustly they generalize.
+In this work, we emphasize the importance of generating variants of vulnerable code—compiling, semantically vulnerable, and stylistically diverse—to better reflect the many ways a weakness can surface in practice.
+Our project contributes a practical pipeline that synthesizes CVE-style function-body variants and filters them through compilation checks to ensure validity.
+This is not a finished effort; it is intentionally open for improvement and expansion, including broader CWE coverage, runtime semantic verification, grammar-constrained decoding, and multi-language support.

 ### 1.2 Problem Statement

-Current approaches to vulnerability variant generation face several limitations:

-1. **Limited Diversity**: Manual variant generation is time-consuming and produces limited diversity
-2. **Syntactic Validity**: Many generated variants fail to compile, reducing their practical utility
-3. **Detection Evasion**: Most variants are easily detected by modern ML-based detectors
-4. **Scalability**: Existing methods do not scale to generate large, diverse datasets
+Existing vulnerability datasets often suffer from limited diversity, weak labels, and severe class imbalance.
+For instance, DiverseVul aggregates a very large number of function-level samples but only a small fraction are truly vulnerable, which constrains training and evaluation by biasing models toward majority (non-vulnerable) patterns and masking edge cases.
+Moreover, a vulnerability is frequently represented by a single canonical snippet, even though in real projects the same weakness appears in many stylistic forms.
+As a result, detectors can overfit dataset artifacts and fail to generalize to semantically equivalent but stylistically different expressions of the same flaw.
+Generating valid, compiling variants that preserve vulnerability semantics can mitigate these issues by improving diversity and representativeness without sacrificing syntactic correctness.

 ### 1.3 Our Contribution

-This work presents a comprehensive framework for automated CVE variant generation that addresses these challenges:

-1. **Fine-Tuned CodeT5 Model**: We fine-tune a CodeT5-base model on the ReposVul dataset, specifically adapted for vulnerability variant generation
-2. **Compile-in-the-Loop Filtering**: We implement a robust filtering mechanism that ensures all generated variants compile successfully
-3. **Diverse Obfuscation Techniques**: Our model learns to apply various obfuscation patterns including variable renaming, control flow modification, and semantic substitution
-4. **Comprehensive Evaluation**: We evaluate generated variants against state-of-the-art detectors (CodeBERT and Devign) to assess evasion effectiveness
-5. **CWE-Specific Analysis**: We provide detailed analysis of evasion effectiveness across different vulnerability types
+Our main contribution is a practical, compile-in-the-loop generation pipeline that produces compiling, vulnerability-preserving variants of CVE-style functions to strengthen dataset diversity.
+Using a fine-tuned CodeT5-base model and strict syntactic checks (clang), we curated 195 unique variants across five CWEs.
+We also provide a concise comparative check with CodeBERT and Devign to contextualize dataset difficulty; however, the core focus is the dataset itself—turning a small set of seeds into many valid, diverse realizations of the same underlying weakness for training and stress-testing detectors.

 ### 1.4 Paper Organization